TheCacophonyProject/rpi-image/tc2/new-camera-setup.md

 - Flash the SD card with the latest image.
 - Put SD card in the camera and power it up.
 - Wait for LED to turn solid green.
 This means that it has connected to a wifi network, hopefully your bushnet network.
 - Find the IP or hostname (name-group.local) of the device.
 If the host name is `tc2-image` wait for it to get a new name and restart.
 You will see it come up again after it gets a new name and restarts.
 On linux I run this to see the devices `avahi-browse --resolve _cacophonator-management._tcp`
 - Open up a browser and connect to the device through your computer using the hostname or IP address.
 - Go to the `About` page. `Advanced` -> `About`
 - Get the `Salt Minion ID` and then accept it to salt.
-- Every few seconds refresh the salt page until it shows it starting a salt update.
-This should happen automatically onces the camera sees that it is accepted to salt.
+- Every few seconds refresh the `About` page until it shows it starting a salt update.
+This should happen within a minute onces the camera is accepted to salt.
 - Once the salt update is done (might see some errors about modinfo, just ignore those for now) you can rename/change group of the device to what you want.

 ## Notes